ValentinMorel/Turn-based-Simulation-Game/README.md

 # Turn-based-Simulation-Game
-Turn based Game sim written in C++ with ECS architecture
+Turn based Game sim written in C++
 Some optimizations are missing:

 - Hard coded variables